Why Study Chemistry?

 Our four major tracks give you the flexibility to tailor your program to best meet your needs and interests.

-- Our Chemistry major prepares you for engaging a wide range of vocations in chemistry and related fields.
+- Our Chemistry major prepares you for engaging a wide range of service, management, and leadership roles in chemistry and related fields.

 - The Chemistry major with Biochemistry concentration builds on the foundational chemistry degree by incorporating courses at the interface of chemistry and biology.